The Village of Takoma Park offers or collaborates on the following services/programs:

 To volunteer to drive, call 301-646-2109 or email firstname.lastname@example.org.

 The Village hosts events once or more often per month, usually information sessions around a particular topic and with refreshments and time for socializing.
-Some of our events are outings (e.g. to a film or historic site).
-Examples of past topics: storytelling, mental fitness, advance directives, money management, scams and frauds, storytelling, and caregiving.
+A wide variety of programs is offered.
+Examples of past topics include health and wellness, legal documents, finances and money management, scams and frauds, storytelling, and caregiving.
 We also offer social, cultural, and educational events.
 Watch the calendar for more information.
 Village membership not required, unless otherwise specified.
 Note that during the pandemic, all programs are virtual, via zoom.

 - Senior Stroll

 Are you a Village of Takoma Park member who would like to get out for a stroll a couple of times a week, but would like someone to walk with you?
-If you are fully vaccinated against Covid-19, we will match you with a Village volunteer to go walking with you.
+If you are fully vaccinated against Covid-19, we will match you with a Village volunteer (also fully vaccinated) to go walking with you.
 Please contact email@example.com or call 301-646-2109.

 If you have stopped driving, can no longer get around easily, and need something that you (or a friend or family member) are unable to order online or from a delivery service, we will do it for you.
 You may, for example, need to pick up a prescription, a package at the post office, or dry cleaning.
 Call the Village at 301-646-2109 and let us know what you need.
 We will try to fill all requests within three days, sooner if there's an emergency.

-- Small Home Repairs/Tasks: The Village of Takoma Park has a team of volunteers who are ready and willing to do small home repairs and tasks around the house for members who have no other access to help for minor repairs or chores such as moving furniture and replacing high light bulbs.
+- Small Home Repairs/Tasks/Technology Help: The Village of Takoma Park has a team of volunteers who are ready and willing to do small home repairs and tasks around the house for members who have no other access to help for minor repairs or chores such as moving furniture and replacing high light bulbs.
 We also have volunteers able to help with basic technology issues.
 If you are a Village member in need of help, call 301-646-2109.
-Volunteers will contact you to arrange an evaluation of the job and to determine if it can be done by the small home repair team.
+Volunteers will contact you to arrange an evaluation of the job and to determine if it can be done by one of our volunteers.

-The member bears cost for all materials needed.
+The member bears cost for all materials needed for small home repairs.
 No warranty of materials or workmanship is expressed or implied.
 Here are some examples of the kinds of small home repair services that Village volunteers may be able to perform.

 Safety and Security